Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 How Do Fluid Bike Trainers Work?

-Bike trainers with fluid resistance have a flywheel and an impeller that moves through a fluid (e.g., silicone) that creates the resistance.
+Bike trainers with fluid resistance have a flywheel and an impeller that moves through a fluid (e.g., silicone) to create resistance.
 The faster you pedal, the higher the resistance.
 This is because the resistance is progressive (exponential).

 Power curves - linear, progressive, outdoor (for illustrative purposes only)